levibland/stackvm/README.md

 # A Simple implementation of a stack based Virtual Machine.

 ### Info
-The current version of the VM has two instructions: halt(0) and add(1).
+The current version of the VM has five instructions: halt(0), add(1), sub(2), mul(3), div(4).
 Halt stops execution.
-Add pops two values off the stack and pushes the sum of the two values back on to the stack.
+Add pops the first two values off the stack and pushes the sum of the two values back on to the stack.

-Currently the only way to call either instruction is to modify the main.cpp, anf then re-build the entire application.
+Sub pops the first two values off the stack and pushes the difference of the two values back onto the stack.
+Mul pops the first two values off the stack and pushes the product of the two value back onto the stack.
+Div pops the first two values off the stack and pushes the quotient of the two values back onto the stack.

+You can write a program in this VM's native language, Sasm: a simple assembly language.
+You can compile you program into executable binaries using the steps below.

 ### Building from source
 Prerequisites: